In its first year, the Safer End of Engineered Life Mission is focusing on the safer decommissioning of offshore structures and ships.

 Build an active global community of leaders and stakeholders who have lasting and impactful collaborations that are cross-disciplinary and driven to solve challenges and improve safety in the decommissioning of offshore structures and ships

-A funding call is now open for workshop participants and their wider networks to address the workshop's objectives and create impactful projects in this area.
+A funding call for workshop participants and their wider networks for projects that address the workshop's objectives and create impact in this area has now closed.
+Successful projects will be announced April - May 2020.